cduvallet/aspiration-analysis-public/README.md

 The OTU tables and metadata used in these analyses are available upon request, and are not included in the public version of this repo.

+For most users, what you want will be in the `src/figures/` and `src/tables/` folders.
+These contain the notebooks I used to generate the figures and tables in the paper.
+You can view the iPython notebooks directly in github, or download the associated html's to view them that way.
+If there are discrepancies between the html and notebooks, the html's have the most up-to-date results.
+`src/analysis` may also be of interest: it contains the raw scripts I used for most analyses (e.g. JSD, classifiers, exchanged OTU definition, etc).

 # Directory structure

 The structure of this repo follows loosely follows [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/)'s recommended structure.